Invisibleman1002/serialdevices/README.md

 - Maybe allow for certain serial device to be hidden from list.

 - Would be nice if Arduino extension gave the USB port it is connected to and would allow to be set by another extension.

+- Maybe use the arduino.json fall for use in the COM details and auto re-label the port based on the projects name.

 ## HELP